 About the Study

-- Do you have a history of knee pain for at least six months?
+- History of knee pain for at least 6 months

 - *Please note, other conditions may apply